Umbilical hernia surgery; Umbilical herniorrhaphy

 You will probably receive general anesthesia (asleep and pain-free) for this surgery.
 If your hernia is small, you may receive spinal, epidural block, or local anesthesia and medicine to relax you.
 If general anesthesia is not used, you will be awake but pain-free.

-Your surgeon will make a surgical cut under your belly button.
+Your surgeon will most often make a curved surgical cut following the natural skin lines under your belly button.

 If your child is having this surgery, the surgeon will discuss the type of anesthesia your child will receive.
 The surgeon will also describe how the surgery will be done.

 Umbilical hernias are fairly common in children.
 A hernia at birth pushes the belly button out.
 It shows more when a baby cries because the pressure from crying makes the hernia bulge out more.

 In infants, the problem is not usually treated with surgery.
 Many times, the umbilical hernia shrinks and closes on its own by the time a child is 3 or 4 years old.